-We average 80 to 90 calls a year, which means almost two per week, on average.
+We average 130 calls a year, which means almost three per week, on average.
 We’re busy all year round.
-During the summer we mostly look for missing or injured hikers, and during the winter it’s often skiiers and snowboarders.
+During the summer we mostly look for missing or injured hikers, and during the winter it’s often skiers and snowboarders.
 So we consistently receive call-outs throughout the year.
 Take a look at our callout statistics.

 How long do the calls take?